Kitware/ParaView/Plugins/OpenVR/README.md

 webPageRepresentation enables you to place web pages into your 3D view and interact with them.
 The web page to load is pyut into the text table property.
-In VR the laser pointers can be used to interact with the web page and text can be entered as well from the properties panel for the representation.
+In VR the laser pointers can be used to interact with the web page and text can be entered as well from the properties' panel for the representation.

 ## Building the plugin with OpenXR support